 An interesting thing we read in numerous customer comments was that, if left in direct sunlight over long periods of time, these boots may shrink.
 We weren't willing to actively give that a test, but we left them near a shoe rack by a glass door and didn't notice any shrinkage.

-From Colorado, but manufactured in Vietnam, these ultralight Jaunt Shorty boots were the cheapest we recently reviewed, ringing in at $40.
-A great value for adequate rainwear, we would definitely recommend these simple Crocs.
+From Colorado, but manufactured in Vietnam, these ultralight boots are one the cheapest we recently reviewed.
+A tremendous value for adequate rainwear, we would definitely recommend these simple Crocs if you're a fan of the style.

-A fun boot to wear if you're keen on the style and width.
-Providing the very basics, they are a highly durable and inexpensive option.
+A fun boot to wear if you're keen on the look and wider width.
+Harnessing the power of minimalism, they are a highly durable and inexpensive option.

 A closer look at the boot circumference and design of the Jaunt Shorty.